 - Books out of scope for a research library

 - Commonly collected, incomplete, or short runs of academic journals

 - Most artifacts (objects)

-Financial gifts allow the library to purchase materials selected as most needed for the collections.
 All gifts to the library are considered charitable donations and are tax deductible.
 If you claim a deduction of more than $5,000 for a non-cash gift, you will need an appraisal.
-As noted above, the library or its employees cannot provide appraisals under IRS rules.
+Please note that under IRS rules, the library cannot provide appraisals; donors will need to arrange them separately.
 Since tax laws change from time to time, we encourage you to seek advice from a knowledgeable tax consultant about current requirements.

 Major gifts can include bequests made through a will; deferred gifts that provide you or others with a life income and then benefit the library; and outright gifts, such as cash or marketable securities.
 These major gifts can also add to or create an endowed fund that keeps the principal intact and uses only the income.
-The library has several endowed funds to which you can contribute; or, we can establish a new endowed fund for a minimum of $20,000 in your name or the name of someone you wish to memorialize.
+The library has several endowed funds to which you can contribute; or, we can establish a new endowed fund in your name or the name of someone you wish to memorialize.
 Tulane's Office of Planned Gifts will be happy to discuss such gifts with you.
-Please contact the Tulane Office of Development by phone (800) 999-0101 or by mail at 3439 Prytania St., Suite 200, New Orleans LA 70115.
+Please contact the Tulane Office of Development by phone (toll free at (800) 999-0101), or by mail at 3439 Prytania St., Suite 200, New Orleans LA 70115.

 Giving to Howard-Tilton

 The Howard-Tilton Memorial Library is located at 7001 Freret Street in New Orleans, Louisiana.
 The library is near the intersection of Broadway and Freret streets, and a short distance from historic St. Charles Avenue and Audubon Park.